drewpts/GrayscaleIt/README.md

 # GrayscaleIt
-Extension for grayscaling UIView itself
+UIView extension for grayscaling UIViews and it derivatives

 Just put this file into your Xcode project and use like this: